kartik-v/yii2-editable/README.md

 9. Configure your own display value irrespective of the value stored internally.
 10. Configurable css styles and labels for rendering editable content according to your application or theme.
 11. Ability to render and reinitialize automatically the widget via Pjax.

-> NOTE: This extension depends on the [kartik-v/yii2-popover-x](https://github.com/kartik-v/yii2-popover-x) extension which in turn depends on the
-[kartik-v/yii2-widgets](https://github.com/kartik-v/yii2-widgets) extension and [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
-Check the
-[composer.json](https://github.com/kartik-v/yii2-editable/blob/master/composer.json) for this extension's requirements and dependencies.
+> Note: Check the [composer.json](https://github.com/kartik-v/yii2-money/blob/master/composer.json) for this extension's requirements and dependencies.
-Note: Yii 2 framework is still in active development, and until a fully stable Yii2 release, your core yii2-bootstrap packages (and its dependencies) may be updated when you install or update this extension.
-You may need to lock your composer package versions for your specific app, and test for extension break if you do not wish to auto update dependencies.
+Read this [web tip /wiki](http://webtips.krajee.com/setting-composer-minimum-stability-application/) on setting the `minimum-stability` settings for your application's composer.json.

 ## Demo
 You can see detailed [documentation and examples](http://demos.krajee.com/editable) on usage of the extension.